couch-tracker/couch-tracker-documentation/README.md

 If the file is in the user's partition (unmanaged), the app will assume the file can be read and modified by other processes (e.g. Syncthing to sync it between multiple devices).

-All the shows/movies/episodes/collections/actors referenced by the last open user data file will be downloaded and kept in sync automatically, this time in a local database owned by the app.
+All the shows/movies/episodes/collections/actors referenced by the user data file will be downloaded and kept in sync automatically, this time in a local database owned by the app.
-This local data will be kept for a brief period of time after it is detected as unused, so switching between different user data files won't cause a complete re-download of everything.

-Notifications, widgets, and all other aspects of the app that don't require active interactions will reference the last open user data file.